 I really set out on my motorway back in 1992.
 It was the year I left home and went to live in Tenerife on my first journey experience, going out there on my own road, my way.
 Months of fun in the sun as a teenage cocktail bartender flaring bottles in Playa de Las Americas on the back of Tom Cruise's cocktail and dreams.
-But it was setting out on the journey for the first time, to where I feel I have never got off the road, my own road and still my way.
+It was setting out on the journey for the first time, to where I feel I have never got off the road, my own road and still my way.

 For me that was a good year, something the Queen would beg to differ; a year 'on which I shall look back with undiluted pleasure.
 In the words of one of my more sympathetic correspondents, it has turned out to be an Annus Horrribilis.
 I suspect I am not not alone in thinking so.' she claimed.
 I don't remember it being that bad a year for many people, but if she had said it in this 2016 Christmas' speech, maybe a lot of people would have been in agreement.